Frank Fitzpatrick

-Francis Edward Fitzpatrick (born April 13, 1961), more commonly known as Frank Fitzpatrick, is an American composer, music producer, author, filmmaker and social entrepreneur.
+Francis Edward Fitzpatrick (born April 13, 1961), more commonly known as Frank Fitzpatrick, is an American composer, music producer, author, wellness expert, filmmaker and social entrepreneur.

-Fitzpatrick is best known for his career in the film and music industry and is also the founder and director of the non-profit EarthTones.
+Fitzpatrick is best known for his career in the entertainment industry as a songwriter, record producer, soundtrack composer and filmmaker.
+He is also the founder of the non-profit organization EarthTones.

 Early life

 Fitzpatrick was born in Detroit, Michigan and graduated from the University of Michigan's music and business schools in 1983.
 While there, he worked for Eclipse Jazz, a student-run body striving for better exposure of jazz artists through the production of live shows in the Ann Arbor area.

-Music and film career
+Career

 Early career

 Fitzpatrick relocated to Los Angeles in 1983 to work for record producer Richard Perry of Planet Records.
 He started working as a music editor for television in 1984, initially as a supervising music editor on the series Alvin and the Chipmunks and Crime Story, among others.

 Fitzpatrick later expanded into film music by working as a music editor for the film composer Georges Delerue, going on to co-produce an orchestral retrospective of Delerue's film scores in 1991, The London Sessions, which included a track co-written by Fitzpatrick and performed by Carl Anderson entitled "Between You and Me."